The Genetics Program at the Health Sciences Centre offers:

 - Medical information and advice about genetic diseases or conditions for people at risk of a disorder that might be hereditary (run in the family)

-- Discussion about the risks of developing and passing on the disorder
+- Discussion about the risks of developing and passing on a genetic condition

-- Information regarding the management and prevention of inherited disorders
+- Information regarding the management and prevention of genetic conditions

 What is genetic counselling?